 Step 4: Finding Items in the LibrarySkip to Step 5: Search strategies and concept maps

 To locate specific library materials you must use the catalog.
 A catalog is a database of all materials owned by a particular library.
 Through the libraries' catalog you can locate any item that is available either in print or online --including books, movies/documentaries, journals, newspapers, and audio.
-You can find the catalog search box on our home page or go directly to the catalog.
+You can also find the catalog search box on our home page.

 This section of the Smart Student Research Guide will show you how to search the catalog and then how to find the items in the library (we’ll also tell you some cool features about the library, too!).

 - Request books from other libraries

 - Library items to borrow or purchase